 Regular meetings of the Board of Directors are scheduled for the third Tuesdays of January, July, September, and November; the first Tuesday of March; and the second Wednesday of May.
 An organizational meeting is also held immediately following the Annual Meeting of Shareholders.
-The Board of Directors held six regular meetings, one special meeting, and one organizational meeting in 1997.
-Each director attended more than 75 percent of the meetings of the Board of Directors and standing committees on which he or she served during
+The Board of Directors held five regular meetings, twelve special meetings (six of which were telephonic), and one organizational meeting in 1999.
+Each incumbent director attended more than 75 percent of the meetings of the Board of Directors and standing committees on which he or she served during 1999.